pelinbalci/pelinbalci.github.io/_posts/2023-10-16-Temperature_parameter.md

 </div>

 When we add Temperature parameter:

 <div class="fig figcenter fighighlight">
   <img src="/assets/images/softmax_temp.PNG" width="50%">
   <div class="figcaption">softmax with temperature</div>
 </div>

-Here, zj is the output of the neural network.
+zj is the output of the neural network.
 There may be a lot of forward pass, some activation functions, but as a result it is a floating number.

 - As Temperature approaches 0, the output probabilities become more "sharp".
-One of the element will be close to 1.
+One of the probability will be close to 1.
 - As Temperature increases, the output probabilities become more "flat" or "uniform", reducing the difference between the probabilities of different elements.

-If we want repetitive answer, no creativity at all, we can decrease the Tempereature.
+If we want repetitive answers, and no creativity at all, we can decrease the Temperature.
 If we want more creative answers, we can increase it.

 -----------------------------------------------------

 This is an example.
-Let's imagine our corpus has only 5 words:
+Let's imagine our corpus has only 5 words: ["donut", "cake", "apple", "juice", "book"]

 The prediction of next token of given sentence: "At the table, there is a delicious" will be one of the words in the corpus.

 These are the original results:

 <div class="fig figcenter fighighlight">